Emik03/KeepCoding/Documentation/ModuleContainer.NeedyTimerSet.md

 #### [KeepCoding](index.md 'index')
 ### [KeepCoding](KeepCoding.md 'KeepCoding').[ModuleContainer](ModuleContainer.md 'KeepCoding.ModuleContainer')
 ## ModuleContainer.NeedyTimerSet Property
-Modded Needy Only: An encapsulated [System.Action&lt;&gt;](https://docs.microsoft.com/en-us/dotnet/api/System.Action-1 'System.Action`1') that when called, sets the time remaining to the parameter passed in.
+Needy Only: An encapsulated [System.Action&lt;&gt;](https://docs.microsoft.com/en-us/dotnet/api/System.Action-1 'System.Action`1') that when called, sets the time remaining to the parameter passed in.
 This value is immutable for vanilla modules, and an exception will be thrown when attempted.
 ```csharp
 public KeepCoding.ModuleEvent<System.Action<float>> NeedyTimerSet { get; }
 ```